immutable/imx-unity-sdk/Assets/ImmutableSDK/README.md

 Some assets listed on IMX can use ascii characters not found in the font packs, to avoid Text Mesh Pro throwing warnings you can disable the `Disable warnings` flag in TMP settings scriptable object.
 The TMP settings by default is stored in `Assets/TextMesh Pro/Resources`

-Hit play and you should get an empty list with input fields and a FETCH button.
-Clicking the fetch button will fetch assets from immutable sandbox and display them in the list, this may take a few seconds to populate.
+Hit play and you should recieve pre populated inputs to view a Gods Unchained player wallet.
+Click fetch to view all the NFTs they own for that collection in their wallet.

 Below you can modify several query parameters to view assets on ImmutableX marketplace:
 Name will allow you to filter by NFT name.